RxnRover/RxnRover/docs/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

    Parameter assignment window with the mock plugins assigned to their corresponding optimization parameters.

-Once you have assigned the parameters, press "Accept Parameters" to manually forward the initial parameters from the optimizer to the reactor components and press "Start Hardware" so the components turn on (start pumping and heating).
-Afterward, check the "Pass Parameters Automatically" box.
+Once you have assigned the parameters, press :guilabel:`Accept Parameters` to manually forward the initial parameters from the optimizer to the reactor components and press :guilabel:`Start Hardware` so the components turn on (start pumping and heating).
+Afterward, check the :guilabel:`Pass Parameters Automatically` box.
 Once the analyzer is loaded and passing reaction results to the optimizer, the optimizer will explore the space automatically.

 Analyzer
 ^^^^^^^^

-Press the "Load Analyzer" button to open the "Select Analyzer" window.
-Select "Mock LC Parser" from the list and press "OK".
+Press the :guilabel:`Load Analyzer` button to open the "Select Analyzer" window.
+Select "Mock LC Parser" from the list and press :guilabel:`OK`.
 It does not matter if you name the analyzer, as this name is not visible anywhere currently.

 .. _mock-experiment-load-analyzer: